rng-guy/NFSMWBartender/README.txt

  • The feature set disables itself if ANY Heat level lacks a valid spawn table for "Chasers" ("BartenderSettings\Advanced\Cars.ini"); you must specify at least one car for each level.

- • If the feature set is enabled, the "cops" VltEd entries of all Heat levels are ignored.
+ • If the feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation:
-   Apart from those and "SearchModeHeliSpawnChance", all other VltEd parameters stay functional.
-   (With this feature set, the helicopter will always spawn when its (re-)spawn timer expires.)
+   "cops", "HeliFuelTime", "TimeBetweenHeliActive", and "SearchModeHeliSpawnChance".

  • All helicopter vehicles you specify ("BartenderSettings\Advanced\Helicopter.ini") must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries.